Smyrna Pedestrian Accident Attorney

 - Careless backing up of a vehicle

 Most accidents occur at night and in urban and suburban areas.
 About 25% of victims are age 65 or over with another 25% being persons age 15 and under.
 This suggests that the inexperience of children or their inability to appreciate the danger due to their young age are to blame.
-Seniors may be unfocused, not appreciate the risk due to dementia, or too slow when crossing at a location other than a crosswalk and unable to avoid an inattentive motorist.
+Seniors may be unfocused, not appreciate the risk due to dementia, or be too slow when crossing at a location other than a crosswalk and unable to avoid an inattentive motorist.

 Duty of a Pedestrian